Costs and Funding: How Do I Pay for Addiction Treatment?

 If you don't have insurance or any money

-For individuals who need help due to alcohol and/or drugs, are Texas residents, have no income or are financially challenged:
+For individuals who need help due to alcohol and/or drugs, are Texas residents, have no income or insurance, the only option currently is OSAR.

 Are there any other options?